semantic-observatory/machine-readability-observations/README.md

 This repository may reference external canonical sources strictly for identity, terminology, and scope boundaries.
 These references must not be interpreted as performance claims, optimization guidance, or outcome guarantees.
+Referencing a doctrine does not imply that this repository evaluates or applies that doctrine.

 - SSA-E + A2 + Dual Web doctrine (canonical): https://github.com/GautierDorval/ssa-e-a2-doctrine